collapsed-stacks/startups/questions/9538/is-the-startup-scene-not-a-good-a-deal-as-it-once-was.md

 - tagged: `venture-capital`
 - score: 1

-<p>It seemed like from roughly 2004-2011 there were many highly successful startups founded which grew rapidly solely by word of mouth and very little funding.
-New unicorns were being founded every year.</p>
+It seemed like from roughly 2004-2011 there were many highly successful startups founded which grew rapidly solely by word of mouth and very little funding.
+New unicorns were being founded every year.

-<p>Nowadays, there are big internet companies, but things seem a lot more saturated and it takes a lot more capital to succeed.
-And none of the new companies started by college grads seem super successful.</p>
+Nowadays, there are big internet companies, but things seem a lot more saturated and it takes a lot more capital to succeed.
+And none of the new companies started by college grads seem super successful.

-<p>Is this correct or am I biased?
+Is this correct or am I biased?
 Is it not possible anymore to take a company from a college dorm to billions of dollars within a couple years?
-Or have we just not seen them yet?</p>
+Or have we just not seen them yet?

 ## Answer 9541